 The Jólabókaflóðið (pronounced YO-la-bok-a-flothe) tradition dates back to post-World War II economic policies.
 Iceland separated from Denmark in 1918, and didn’t become a fully autonomous republic until 1944.
 During the Great Depression, the country created a rigid, intricate system of import restrictions, and its protectionist policies continued after the war.
 High inflation and strict rations on imported goods made it difficult for Icelanders to get their hands on many products.
 The one imported product that was relatively easy to get?
 Paper.
 As a result, books became the nation’s default gift purchase, and they still are, more than half a century later.

-While family traditions vary from household to household, most Icelanders unwrap a book on December 24, according to Reader’s Digest.
+While family traditions vary from household to household, most Icelanders unwrap a book on December 24.
 Some people get a book for every member of their family, while others do a swap exchange where everyone brings one title and everyone gets to pick one from the pile.
-After the exchange, many people cozy up with their new volume and get reading, preferably in bed, with chocolate.
+After the exchange, many people cozy up with their new volume and get reading, preferably in bed and with chocolate.

 As Icelandic writer Alda Sigmundsdóttir explained in a blog post in 2008, people in Iceland “will typically describe the pinnacle of enjoyment as lying in bed eating konfekt [filled chocolates] and reading one of the books they received under the tree.
 Later, at the slew of Christmas parties that inevitably follow, the Christmas books will be a prominent topic of conversation, and post-Yule the newspapers are filled with evaluations of which books had the best and worst titles, best and worst covers, etc.” Sounds like a pretty good tradition to us.